mfincker/Mega-Map/docs/contributing.md

 ## Other ways to contribute

 We welcome all kinds of contributions to our repository.
-If you don't feel you'd like to make code changes you can use your experience to improving this documentation, or you can join our [content editing team](content-editors.md) to help add more content to the [NC COVID Support](https://nccovidsupport.org) site.
+If you don't feel you'd like to make code changes you can use your experience to improving this documentation, or you can join our [content editing team](content-editors.md) to help add more content to the [Bay Community](https://bayareacommunity.org) site.

 We also encourage you to feel free to comment on others' pull requests and issues.
 If you see something on our [issue tracker](https://github.com/dcl-covid-19/mega-map-dev/issues) or [pull requests](https://github.com/dcl-covid-19/mega-map-dev/pulls) you feel you can add to, please don't be shy.